Skip to contents

 The most common transformation finds the first time a condition is TRUE and extracts a value from that time point.
 This works for any condition – time-based, value-based, or complex combinations.

-# Age at first GD diagnosis for AFAB individuals
+# Age at first F64 diagnosis restricted to AFAB individuals

-# Education level at time of first diagnosis
+# Education level at the time of first diagnosis

 Manual approach (for understanding)

-When variables are already row-independent but need consistent naming:
+When a variable is already row-independent but needs consistent naming:

-# If date of birth is truly the same for all rows (as it should be)
+# If date of birth is truly the same for all rows (it should be)

-# If birth country was added from demographics (already person-level)
+# If birth country was added via add_onetime() and is person-level

 Practical example with fake data